npotts/altium-disaster/README.md

 # altium-disaster
 Getting Altium to talk svn over git.
+Its like pulling teeth, but more fun.